viktor-silakov/ruby-jmeter/README.md

-# Ruby-JMeter plus - now with bananas to
+# Ruby-JMeter-Plus - now with bananas to

 This is fork for [Ruby-JMeter](<https://github.com/flood-io/ruby-jmeter>) project.